 There are a lot of variables in determining who is at fault for hitting an animal.
 The most important issue is what type of animal is involved.
 The three basic types of animals are wild animals, livestock, and domestic animals.
 In general, there is no legal fault if you hit a wild animal.
-Wild animals would include deer, Elk, and other smaller animals.
+Wild animals would include deer, elk, and other smaller animals.

-In most states, if you hit livestock, there are special laws that control.
+In most states, if you hit livestock, there are special laws that determine liability.
 In free range states the livestock owner is not responsible.
 In states that require fencing, the livestock owner is responsible when they were negligent in allowing the animal to roam free.
 Livestock include cows, horses, sheep, and goats.

 If you hit a domesticated animal, the owner of the animal is usually liable because most states have a leash law that requires the pet owner to keep the animal from running free.
 Pets include dogs and cats.

 A deer is a wild animal.
-They are unpredictable and they are fast.
+They are unpredictable, and they are fast.
 They can dart into the road so quickly that they can be impossible to avoid.
 For this reason, car insurance companies do not consider hitting a deer with a car the fault of the driver.
 Instead, hitting a deer is considered an unavoidable accident.

-Will Your Rates Go up if You Hit a Deer?
+Will Your Rates Go Up if You Hit a Deer?

 Many people do their best to swerve to try and avoid hitting the deer.
 Most experts will tell you not to do this.
 The reason is that swerving can put you and other drivers at a greater risk.
-Your split second decision to swerve may end up causing you to run off the road and hit a tree.
-Worse yet it may cause you to over react, head into on coming traffic, and cause a head on collision with another car.
+Your split-second decision to swerve may end up causing you to run off the road and hit a tree.
+Worse yet it may cause you to overreact, head into oncoming traffic, and cause a head-on collision with another car.

 On course, hitting a deer is not without its consequences.
 They are big enough animals that hitting them will usually do a lot of damage to your car.
 So the most important question after hitting a deer is who will pay for the damage.
 The simple answer is that it depends on whether you purchased comprehensive coverage.

-Who Pays for the damage to Your Car if You Hit a Deer?
+Who Pays for the Damage to Your Car if You Hit a Deer?

 Comprehensive insurance coverage pays for damage to your vehicle from random, unpredictable events like hitting a deer.
 So if you have comprehensive insurance coverage on your vehicle, your insurance company will pay to fix it.
 But you will still be responsible for paying whatever deductible you have.
 If you do not have comprehensive insurance coverage, you will have to pay for the damage to your car.

-Open Range Livestock States
+Which States Are Open Range Livestock States?

-States That Require Livestock to be Fenced
+Which States Require Livestock to be Fenced?

 In Florida, like most states today, livestock, including cows, horses, sheep, and even goats must be fenced.
-Of course, the laws in each state are a little different.
-But in most states that have livestock fencing requirements, the general rule is that a cow owner is responsible if they were negligent in letting the cow out of its fencing.
+Of course, the laws in each state are a little different, but in most states that have livestock fencing requirements, the general rule is that a cow owner is responsible if they were negligent in letting the cow out of its fencing.

 A dog is considered a domesticated animal.
 Every state has different laws that cover domesticated animals like dogs.
 Furthermore, the laws in different parts of a particular state may also be different in different areas of the state.
-In general, the law will either allow dogs to roam freely or they will require the owner to keep their dog on a leash.
+In general, the law will either allow dogs to roam freely, or they will require the owner to keep their dog on a leash.
 Because of the differences between states, it is impossible to give you a hard and fast rule.

-States That Allow Dogs to Roam Freely
+Which States Allow Dogs to Roam Freely?

-States That Have a Leash Law
+Which States Have Leash Laws?

 Some states require dogs to be on a leash at all times.
 In states that have leash laws, if the dog was not on a leash at the time of the accident, the owner of the dog will generally be at fault for the dog getting hit.
 Although the driver could also be comparatively negligent if the driver could have done something to avoid the accident.

-Do You Have to Stop if You hit a Dog
+Do You Have to Stop if You hit a Dog?

 If you hit a dog the right thing to do is stop and try to render assistance.
 It is also the law to stop in many states.
 In those states leaving the scene of the accident can be considered a hit and run.